EriksonYalli/Using-Imperatives/README.md

 ## 💡 Best Practices & Tips

-- You should escribir tests para WebFlux, servicios y repositorios R2DBC.
+- You should write tests for WebFlux, services, and R2DBC repositories.
-- You should documentar endpoints y modelos con OpenAPI/Swagger.
+- You should document endpoints and models with OpenAPI/Swagger.
-- You should usar `./mvnw.cmd clean` antes de empaquetar.
+- You should run `./mvnw.cmd clean` before packaging.
-- You should extraer valores sensibles a variables de entorno o un vault.
+- You should move sensitive values to environment variables or a secrets vault.

 ---

 ## 📞 Questions & Support

-- Abrir un issue en este repositorio.
+- Open an issue in this repository.
-- Etiquetar a los líderes del proyecto para temas urgentes.
+- Tag the project leads for urgent matters.
-- Unirse al canal de chat del equipo para colaboración en tiempo real.
+- Join the team chat for real-time collaboration.

 ---

-### 🔒 Notas de seguridad
+### 🔒 Security Notes

-- Si existen credenciales en archivos de configuración, muévelas a variables de entorno cuanto antes.
+- If any credentials exist in config files, move them to environment variables ASAP.